tgstoecker/A2TEA.Workflow/README.md

 If you are using cDNA fasta then also URL to the the annotation file suffices.
 4) Peptide & genome FASTA as well as GTF files shouldn't be compressed; cDNA FASTA should be gzipped
 5) Fastq files should also be gzipped
+6) The amount of cores specified on the command-line sets the maximum that snakemake will be able to use.
+If rule threads set in the Snakefile exceed this limit, they will be automatically scaled down.
+This means that if you diverge from my standard (= 24 cores) A2TEA will still run, however by modifying the threads for individual rules (in config.yaml / the Snakefile itself) you can improve performance for your particular computational setup.

 # To do: